Barbara Schett: 1998

-Schett lost in the first round of ASB Classic to Julie Halard-Decugis; then reached the quarterfinal of Moorilla Hobart International (lost to Patty Schnyder).
+Schett lost in the first round of the Auckland Open to Julie Halard-Decugis; then reached the quarterfinals of the Hobart International (lost to Patty Schnyder).
 She also reached the fourth round of the Australian Open, but was defeated by Conchita Martínez in straight sets, 6–3, 6–3.
-After losses in early phases of the tournaments (Open Gaz de France, Hanover, Indian Wells, Miami, Hilton Head and Amelia Island), Schett reached the semifinal in Hamburg; she lost to the first seed Martina Hingis.
+After losses in early phases of the tournaments (Open Gaz de France, Hanover, Indian Wells, Miami, Hilton Head and Amelia Island), Schett reached the semifinals in Hamburg; she lost to the first seed Martina Hingis.
 In Hamburg, she also captured the doubles title with Patty Schnyder.

 Schett lost in the second round of both the Italian Open and the German Open, but then reached the semifinals of Mutua Madrileña (lost to Dominique van Roost).
 She lost to Adriana Gerši in the first round of French Open, and then to Venus Williams in the second round of Wimbledon Championships.
 Schett reached the quarterfinal of WTA Austria, losing to Emmanuelle Gagliardi.
 She then reached her fourth consecutive final at the Internazionali Femminili di Palermo, but was defeated by Patty Schnyder.
 In Boston, she played her second consecutive final, but lost to Mariaan de Swardt.
-After the first round losses at the Du Maurier Open and Pilot Pen Tennis New Heaven, she lost to Amanda Coetzer in the third round of US Open.
+After the first round losses at the Du Maurier Open and New Heaven Open, she lost to Amanda Coetzer in the third round of US Open.

 Schett lost in the first round of Filderstadt to Anna Kournikova in three sets, 6–1, 4–6, 6–7(5).
 She then lost to Nathalie Tauziat in the quarterfinal the Zurich Open and to Monica Seles in the second round of the Kremlin Cup.
 She then lost in the second round of both Fortis Championships Luxembourg (lost to Ai Sugiyama) and Leipzig (lost to Anke Huber).